ACaringiJr/ACaringiJr/README.md

 # Hi there, I'm Armand.
 This is my GitHub profile.
-You're here because you went down some weird rabbit hole and found my page.
-Or, you're here because we know each other.
-But nonetheless you're here.
-So, thanks for stopping by.

 ### Contact Me
 You can get a hold of me at my email acaringijr@gmail.com.